The 3D index and Dehn filling: Attaching layered solid tori

 and

 In particular, by the symmetry~\eqref{eqn:cusp_symmetry1}, equation~\eqref{eqn:GY_for_cusp} is equivalent to the compact version

 where as before $\alpha\cdot\beta=\pm1$.

-The starting point for our inductive argument to prove our main result~\ref{thm:main}, will involve Dehn filling along the curve $\alpha = -\lambda + \mu$.
-As previously discussed, this is a degenerate case, corresponding to the layered solid torus LST$(1,1,2)$.
+The starting point for our inductive argument to prove our main result Theorem~\ref{thm:main}, will involve Dehn filling along the curve $\alpha = -\lambda + \mu$.
+As previously discussed in Section~\ref{sec:LSTs}, this is a degenerate case, corresponding to the layered solid torus LST$(1,1,2)$.
 We need to choose this layered solid torus as our base case as a consequence of the results in Section~\ref{sec:collar_eff} (see also Appendix~\ref{sec:gang011}); starting from the more `natural' LST$(0,1,1)$ yields either a trivial or non-converging index.

-The triangulation $\tri(\alpha)$ is obtained from $\tri_1$ by folding the two triangles in the torus boundary across the edge $e_3$, as in Case 1 of Section~\ref{sec:LSTs}.
-To compute the index of the filled triangulation $\tri(\alpha)$, we take $Q$-normal classes in $\tri_1$ which are compatible with the folding operation; this means that the half boundary edge coefficients $b_1$ and $b_2$ must satisfy $b_1 = b_2$.
+We use the notation from the start of Section~\ref{sec:attaching_solid_tori}, where $\tri_2$ is obtained from $\tri$ by removing the standard cusp.
+We label the three edges $e_1,e_2,e_3$ in the boundary of $\tri_2$ to match the notation for the standard cusp $\cusp$ in Figure~\ref{fig:cusp_conventions}.
+Then the triangulation $\tri(\alpha)$ is obtained from $\tri_2$ by folding the two triangles in the torus boundary across the edge $e_3$, as in Case 1 of Section~\ref{sec:LSTs}.
+To compute the index of the filled triangulation $\tri(\alpha)$, we take $Q$-normal classes in $\tri_2$ which are compatible with the folding operation; this means that the boundary half-edge coefficients $b_1$ and $b_2$ must satisfy $b_1 = b_2$.
 Then the contribution from the formal Euler characteristic of the edge $e_1 = e_2$ is given by $\left(-q^{\frac12}\right)^{-b_1} =\left(-q^{\frac12}\right)^{-b_2} $.
+We also choose $e_3$ as an excluded edge.
 This leads to the following formula for the index of the filled triangulation $\tri(\alpha)$: